 More Than 2,000 Students a Week Choose Meyer Music

-Our founders, Tom and Betty Meyer, were both educators in local school districts before they founded Meyer Music.
+Our founders, Ted and Betty Meyer, were both educators in local school districts before they founded Meyer Music.
 Since 1966, the backbone of Meyer Music has been providing private music lessons to Kansas City area students.
 No music store offers more music lessons than we do, and our vetted, quality instructors work with students ranging from beginning to advanced skill levels.

 Music Lessons Make a Difference in Quality of Life and Learning